layumi/person-reid-3d/README.md

 And make sure the gcc version is larger than 5.4.0.
 If you do not have the sudo permission, you may install gcc by conda as follows:
 ```
 conda install -c brown-data-science gcc          (which is gcc-5.4.0)
-gcc -v                                          (to see whether install is successful)
+gcc -v                                          (to see whether installation is successful)
 ln libstdc++.so.6.0.26 libstdc++.so.6            (update lib in /anaconda3/env/OG/lib)
 conda install gxx_linux-64
 ```